We’ve launched our financial wellbeing hub

 - Be prepared for your future

-The hub can sit comfortably with your own staff support packages including Employee Assistance Programmes.
-Where appropriate, we’ll refer the member back to you for more information.
+The hub can sit comfortably with the employer’s own staff support packages including Employee Assistance Programmes.
+Where appropriate, we’ll refer the member back to their employer for more information.

 Why is it important?

 Research is increasingly showing how stress affects our work – and we know that one of the biggest contributors to stress is financial insecurity.
 For instance: